Editing

 If you’ve dreamed of becoming a published author, or you’d like to continue to publish but you are pressed for time to “do it all”, I want you to experience the joy of creation without worrying about the tiny details that can stunt your imagination.
 Please allow me to take care of details like helping you develop your ideas, revision, editing, proofreading, and even indexing, so you don’t have to worry about anything except the writing and other parts you want to focus on yourself.
 You can hire me to do one task or several to help you bring your creative fiction or non-fiction to life!

-I offer a 3-tiered pricing model for my work: 3 cents per word for light copy editing and proofreading; 4 cents per word for correction of grammatical mistakes and rewriting sentences as needed for clarity; and 5 cents per word for developmental editing, which includes narrative concept assistance, such as plot, point of view, character development, thematic development, suggesting cutting material or adding passages/chapters, etc. These prices are competitive with industry standards, and you get a lot for the price because I am very meticulous in my work.
+I offer a 3-tiered pricing model for my work: 3 cents/word for light copyediting and proofreading; 4 cents/word for correction of grammatical mistakes and rewriting sentences as needed for clarity; and 5 cents/word for developmental editing, including narrative concept assistance, such as plot, point of view, character and thematic development, suggestions to cut or add material, etc. These prices are highly competitive with industry standards which can be as high as 15 cents/word, but I keep my prices affordable to help more writers get published in tough economic times!

 Free 30 Minute Consultation